-I have a master’s degree with distinction in counselling and psychotherapy from Liverpool John Moores University and a diploma in cognitive behavioural therapy (CBT).
+I have a master’s degree with distinction in counselling and psychotherapy from Liverpool John Moores University.
+I hold a diploma in cognitive behavioural therapy (CBT) and am trained in dialectical behavioural therapy (DBT) skills.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and attend regular clinical supervision.
 I hold full insurance and an enhanced DBS.

-I have worked with adults, young people and primary school children with a diverse range of presenting issues in a number of settings.
-I currently counsel clients aged 18 and above for the Emotional Health and Wellbeing service at Age UK, Wirral as well as individuals and family members affected by neurological disorders at The Brain Charity, Liverpool.
+I currently work with adult inpatients and outpatients in both group and individual settings at Priory Hospital North London.
+I have prior experience working with adults, young people and primary school children with a diverse range of presenting issues in a number of settings including individuals and family members affected by neurological disorders at The Brain Charity, Liverpool.
 I am motivated to find a comfortable pace and appropriate level for all clients, providing a personalised service that helps individuals develop and grow to live life to the full.
 For those struggling to voice emotion or process difficult life events this can mean providing a supportive, therapeutic environment to explore concerns, whereas for individuals seeking structure or solutions, this can involve CBT techniques and goal orientation to effect change.

 Accredited register membership